Favorable Climate for Investments

 The Government of Nicaragua recognizes the positive impact of foreign direct investment (FDI) in an economy such as the one Nicaragua has, and therefore actively and openly promotes it so that the country is responsible with its employees, the community and the environment.

 Proof of this is the existence of PRONicaragua, the official investment promotion agency of the country, which has the full support of and works alongside the government.
 Additionally, the naming of a Presidential Delegate for Investments to coordinate investment promotion efforts and ensure the successful development of these projects, further affirms the government’s positive stand towards FDI.

 PRONicaragua stood out with the best results among all investment promotion agencies in the world in the 2012 Global Investment Promotion Benchmarking (GIPB), published by the World Bank, International Finance Corporation (IFC) and the Multilateral Investment Guarantee Agency (MIGA).

 Economic Freedom of the World (EFW) Report

-This annual report measures the economic freedom (levels of personal choice, ability to enter markets, security of privately owned property, rule of law, etc.) by analyzing the policies and institutions of over 150 countries and Hong Kong.
-According to the report, based on 2014 statistics (the most recent year of available data), the top economically free jurisdictions are Hong Kong (which continues its streak of number one rankings), Singapore, New Zealand, Switzerland, and the United Arab Emirates.
-In the Latin American region, the top free economies are Chile, Costa Rica, Guatemala, Panama, El Salvador, Nicaragua, and Peru.
+This annual report measures the economic freedom (levels of personal choice, ability to enter markets, security of privately owned property, rule of law, etc.) by analyzing the policies and institutions of over 160 countries and Hong Kong.
+According to the report, based on 2016 statistics (the most recent year of available data), the top economically free jurisdictions are Hong Kong (which continues its streak of number one rankings), Singapore, New Zealand, Switzerland, and Ireland.
+In the Latin American region, the top free economies are Chile, Panama, and Costa Rica.